bitlogic/hello-docker/README.md

 This *docker tutorial* attempts to drive you through the fundamentals and into some advanced topics like `docker services` and  `docker stacks` and `docker's swarm mode`.

-So, lets get started in the [`orientation section.`] (https://github.com/bitlogic/hello-docker/tree/master/0-orientation) section.
+So, lets get started in the [orientation section.] (https://github.com/bitlogic/hello-docker/tree/master/0-orientation). :punch: